 Our Safe Operating Procedure contains details of the protective measures we have put in place to reduce the risk of coronavirus to our staff, children and their families, since reopening on June 1st.
 It outlines how we will support staff and children’s well-being as they adapt to a ‘new normal’, whilst maintaining the warm, welcoming and happy environment we have always provided.

 The government acknowledge that it is very difficult to socially distance young children in a Early Years setting, however, with some sensible and realistic precautions, we can minimise the risks.
 We have developed these Safe Operating Procedures based on guidance from Public Health England and the Department of Education guidance for educational settings and their key workers.

 You can download our Covid-19 Risk Assessment here:

-All children are welcome to the setting providing that they, or anyone in tier household are not displaying symptoms of Covid-19.
+All children are welcome to the setting providing that they, or anyone in their household are not displaying symptoms of Covid-19.